LuminaScript/LuminaScript/README.md

-Software Engineer interested in open-source
+Software Engineer interested in tech